What is agammaglobulinemia in dogs?

-Agammaglobulinemia is a rare but serious immune deficiency disease that can occur in dogs.
-Affected dogs completely or partially lack certain antibodies (called gamma globulins), making them more susceptible to infection and disease.
-Knowledge of this disease is crucial for veterinarians, breeders and dog owners to provide affected dogs with the best possible care and treatment.
+Agammaglobulinemia is a rare but serious immunodeficiency disease that can occur in dogs.
+Affected dogs are completely or partially deficient in certain antibodies (called gamma globulins), making them more susceptible to infections and diseases.
+Knowledge about this disease is crucial for veterinarians, breeders, and dog owners to provide affected dogs with the best possible care and treatment.

 Agammaglobulinemia in dogs